Singapore to accelerate COVID-19 vaccination programme, increasing daily doses by 70%

 From Jun 26, health authorities will be able to administer up to 80,000 doses daily - a 70 per cent increase from the 47,000 daily doses currently.

-As it ramps up the vaccination programmes, another 500,000 new first-dose appointment slots will be added over the next few days from Jun 26, said Mr Ong.
+As it ramps up the vaccination programme, another 500,000 new first-dose appointment slots will be added over the next few days from Jun 26, said Mr Ong.

 “As we confirm our supply schedule, we are now confident that we can vaccinate more, and faster,” he added at a press conference by the COVID-19 multi-ministry task force.